Anti-inflammatory and antioxidant properties of Helichrysum italicum.

 The cultivation of helichrysum is a much safer way to achieve better oil as fluctuation in quality is high in the wild.
 This is how we did it :

-Then back 2011 we steamed distill and experimentated distillating each plot of land separetely and discovered that some locations had a higher quality than others.
-After making an analysis of each different one, the best results were achieved from the maquis behind a small well know beach and beauty spot near Porto Vecchio called Palombaggia : high italidione levels and 44% Neryl Acetate were achieved !!
+In 2007 we initiated steam distillation and experimentated distillating each plot of land separetely and discovered that some locations had a higher quality than others.
+After making an analysis of each different one, the best results were achieved from the maquis behind a small well know beach and beauty spot near Porto Vecchio called Palombaggia : high italidione levels and 44% Neryl Acetate were achieved even better in the mountains near Zonza !!
 Goodness in action...

-We then decided in 2012 not to use oil from this wild spot that was probably the best in Corsica and that nobody paid attention to at the time.
-We let the Immortelle pass the harvest stage and in September collected all the seeds produced that we planted in November 2011, first in pots in conservatory, then in February in soil.
-Now nearly 5 years on the roots have developed.
-Yield in 2012 was very bad ( 4 tons of plants to make 1 kg ) but now it is much better.
+We then decided in 2010 not to produce oil from this wild spot that was probably the best in Corsica and that nobody paid attention to at the time.
+We let the Immortelle pass the harvest stage and in September collected all the seeds produced that we planted in November 2010, first in pots in conservatory, then in February in soil.
+Now nearly 8 years on, the roots have developed.
+Yield in 2011 was very bad ( 4 tons of plants to make 1 kg ) but now it is much better....

-Our Neryl Acetate is now close to 40% (one the highest on the planet ) and although we call our oil Home Grown , cultivated , it is 100% made from the Palombaggia paradise known by so many unrespectful tourists.
-I have been in the same spot in August 2016 , south of the beach, and I found no trace of our Immortelle, probably collected , roots and all....
+Our Neryl Acetate is now close to 40% (one the highest on the planet ) and although we call our oil Home Grown , cultivated , it is 80% made from the Palombaggia paradise.

-We still collect in the wild, but amount achieved are very little ( 18 kg last year ).
-Usually we were used to blend it with our HG but in 2016 stated to propose it separately.
-At time of writing this piece in January 2017 I have almost all sold by reservation....
+We still collect in the wild, but amount achieved are very little ( 11 kg last year in 2017 and 18 kg in 2018 ).
+At time of writing this piece in January 2017 I have almost sold all by reservation....